nelsonbonifacio/osticket-post-install-config/README.md

 ### 1. Roles (Grouping Permissions)

-Purpose: Define what each group of agents (staff) can and cannot do in the system.
+Purpose: Define what each group of agents can and cannot do in the system.

 **Path:** `Admin Panel → Agents → Roles`
 Example Role: **Supreme Admin**